 Righteous anger needs to be handled carefully.
 For that reason, I’m now walking away.
 I’m going to eat a smoothie my daughter made, and I’m going to take the dog for a walk and praise God in His creation.
 I’m going to remember that He is greater than all the foolish counsel in the world, and He will love and care for His children.

-I pray all the women crying out to Him for help will also know this to be true.
+I pray that all those who are crying out to Him for help will also know this to be true.

 Update Monday June 26, 2017: I have a post up about righteous vs. sinful anger to help distinguish, because this can be a confusing topic.
 You can read that here.